Burnsedia/100-days-of-code/log.md

 *** Today's Progress**:started working on HTML5 pages for web-app. finished Home page.

 **Thoughts**: I am liking front-end development and I am learning HTML5 and CSS3, I am also getting better at using Spacmacs.
 Spacmacs is a Emacs plugin and give Emacs Vim key bindings.
 I am considering open sourcing BuldPost web-app and working with a team on gitter. or opening a gitter channel.

+### Day 3: March 27, Wednesday

+**Today's Progress**: started working on main.CSS and finally finished working on HTML5 forms.

+**Thoughts**: I am loving front-end development and I cant what to finish this app.